 After an election expires, you must make a payment in order to access any information about the election.
-Extensions are US$5 per week from the expiration date.
-If your election expired less than a week ago, then you need to pay US$5, but if your election expired more than a week ago, then you need to pay US$10.
+Transferring $10 to your election will extend the expiration date by two weeks.
 Your election will be available immediately after payment.
 Elections are permanently deleted two weeks after the expiration date.

 What is the difference between the expiration date and the voting stop date?

 The expiration date and the voting stop date serve two different purposes.

 Expiration Date — After the expiration date, you are not able to access any information about your election.
 A manager cannot access the management pages and voters cannot access voting pages.
 You can easily extend the expiration by transferring a payment to your election.